 29/8/2017 by Katherine Memery

-Interviewing remotely is beneficial for a number of reasons.
-Not only do firms get a sense of what an applicant is like before deciding to interview them in person, but it can be useful if the candidate lives abroad or if or hirers are struggling with schedule constraints.
+Interviewing remotely is beneficial for several reasons.
+Not only is it time-efficient, because it allows firms do firms get a sense of what an applicant is like before deciding to interview them in person, but it can also be useful if is not possible to meet face to face.

 There a few different formats a video interview may take: